marmelab/awesome-rest/README.md

 ### Delphi

-* [DelphiMVCFramework](https://github.com/danieleteti/delphimvcframework) - RMM3, highly performant, simple to use, lightweight, container-less, extensible with middlewares, years of H24 services build on top of it.
+* [DelphiMVCFramework](https://github.com/danieleteti/delphimvcframework) - RMM3 compliant, highly performant, simple to use, lightweight, container-less, extensible with middlewares, years of H24 services build on top of it, server side views based on mustache.

 ## Testing